Cal Poly Pomona

 Public University

 The pending transfer of the former Lanterman Development Center to Cal Poly Pomona planned for additional academic and research would render the current electrical system inadequate.
-The existing system reached it useful life and needed additional capacity, so P2S revamped the electrical infrastructure with a new switchgear building, 12kV arc-resistant double-ended switchgear, medium voltage cables and new concrete-encase underground duct banks.
-We are replacing the existing 12kV/4.16kV substations in each of the buildings on campus and providing selector switches backed by a sophisticated SCADA system configured in loops to allow redundancy and individual building isolation.
+The existing system reached its useful life and needed additional capacity, so P2S revamped the electrical infrastructure with a new switchgear building, 12kV arc-resistant double-ended switchgear, medium voltage cables and new concrete-encase underground duct banks.
+We replaced the existing 12kV/4.16kV substations in each of the buildings on campus and provided selector switches backed by a sophisticated SCADA system configured in loops to allow redundancy and individual building isolation.
 This state-of-the-art solution allows the electrical system to self-heal in seconds in the event of a major failure.
-We’re also including power monitoring systems at the main switchgear and at each substation, where data will be sent to a monitoring location through the centralized campus network to allow facilities staff to know exactly how much energy is being used.
-After completion in June 2019, the university will have improved power reliability, flexibility and capacity needs to meet the demands of a growing campus and eager minds.
+We also included power monitoring systems at the main switchgear and at each substation, where data is sent to a monitoring location through the centralized campus network to allow facilities staff to know exactly how much energy is being used.
+Since completion in June 2019, the University has improved power reliability, flexibility and capacity needs to meet the demands of a growing campus and eager minds.
 While Cal Poly grads light up the STEM world, P2S is making sure their facilities are powered up.

 (29) Selector Switches